byteface/sharpshooter/README.md

 sharpshooter -c hello
 # now open and edit the created hello.tree file in any text editor of your choice
 # i.e sudo vim hello.tree
-sharpshooter -t hello.tree  # run this to test sharpshooter -f hello.tree  # or this to create the tree sharpshooter -j hello.tree  # or this to preprocess with jinja2 before creation
+sharpshooter -t hello.tree  # run -t to test sharpshooter -f hello.tree  # or -f to create folders/files specified hello.tree
+sharpshooter -j hello.tree  # or -j to preprocess with jinja2 before creation sharpshooter --mock  # creates a sharpshooter.tree file of the current working directory
 ```

 ## intro